TL;DR

 We don't work for an insurance company; we work for you.
 We compare policies from all of the UK's leading insurers—including Aviva, Legal & General, Zurich, Royal London, and more—to find the cover that offers the right features at the most competitive price.

 But our commitment goes beyond just finding a policy.
 At WeCovr, we believe in proactive health as well as reactive protection.
-We understand the drivers of accelerated aging and want to empower our clients to take control.
+We understand the drivers of accelerated ageing and want to empower our clients to take control.
 That’s why all our valued clients receive complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
-It's a simple, effective tool to help you manage your diet—one of the key levers in promoting healthier aging—and build a more resilient future.
+It's a simple, effective tool to help you manage your diet—one of the key levers in promoting healthier ageing—and build a more resilient future.
 It's a small way we can help you on your journey to a longer, healthier, and more financially secure life.

 Lifestyle changes dramatically lower your risk, but they can never eliminate it entirely.
 That is why the combination of a healthy lifestyle and a comprehensive insurance shield is the ultimate strategy for modern resilience.